YeaishTurj/CUET-Trade-Portal/README.md

 - **Features:**
   - User authentication with JWT token handling
   - Product browsing, categorized listings, and detailed product views
-  - Posting digital, electronics, fashion, pre-owned, lost & found, and miscellaneous items
+  - Posting digital, electronics, fashion, pre-owned, and miscellaneous items
   - Bidding system with bid management and winner selection
   - Shopping cart and order placement with order summaries and confirmations
   - Admin dashboards for managing users and products